Kyoto International Manga Museum: Operations

 The Kyoto International Manga Museum is open from 10:00 a.m. to 6:00 p.m.
 Guests may enter until 5:30 p.m.
 It is open daily except Wednesdays (if Wednesday is a holiday, the closure moves to Thursday).
 It closes at the end of the year and remains closed until after the New Year holidays.
 The admission fee is 900 yen for adults, 400 yen for high school and junior high school students, and 200 yen for elementary students and younger, with discounts for large groups.
 Special exhibitions within the museum may carry additional admission fees.

 Access

 The nearest station is Karasuma Oike on the Karasuma and Tōzai Lines of the Kyoto Municipal Subway.
 Karasuma Oike is the closest bus stop.
 The museum has a bicycle parking lot with a capacity for approximately 80 bikes or small motorcycles.
 There is no space for visiting cars to park, but there are metered parking lots nearby.

-One Millionth Visitor
+One millionth visitor

 Liana Smale was the one millionth visitor to the Kyoto International Manga Museum on August 26, 2010.
 To celebrate this milestone, she was given a commemorative gift by "Mamyu," the museum's mascot.
 The 12-year-old Los Angeles native was visiting Japan with her family.
 In an interview, Smale said she and her friends were big manga fans.